EloisaElias/Elo_portfolio/README.md

 ---
 ###24_SVM_hyperparameter_C
   	Summary: Support Vector Machine
-  	Goal:

-  	Tradeoffs:
+  	Goal: Use of hyperparameter C and grid search optimization

+  	Tradeoffs: SVMs have a tradeoff between maximizing the margin and minimizing the classification error.
-  		- Advantages:
+  		- Advantages: Best parameters set found by using tuning hyper-parameters GridSearchCV()
-  		- Downside:
+  		- Downside: Takes a long time for multiple folds
-  		- Solution:

-  	Dataset: csv
-  	Related Programs:
+  		- Solution: Training with a sample data, or reduce the folds qty.

+  	Dataset: sklearn load_digits() & other cvs files.

-  	The fun part: In process
+  	The fun part: Grid search
 ###23_SVM
   	Summary: Support Vector Machine - Linear SVM
   	Goal: Logistic Regression boundary and SVM boundary comparison